 Our impact continues even after our portfolio partners repay their loans.
 While these organizations may no longer be in our portfolio, we are always looking for ways to continue to support them, and for now we celebrate their successes and the insights we have gleaned through years (or often decades) of working with them.

-The organizations in our portfolio create diverse impacts across 107 countries, including the United States, the District of Columbia, and Puerto Rico.
-In 2020, 55% of our portfolio was invested in the US and 45% was invested internationally.
+The organizations in our portfolio create diverse impacts across over 100 countries, including the United States, the District of Columbia, and Puerto Rico.
+Last quarter, 51% of our portfolio was invested in the US and 49% was invested internationally.